thiagorobert/thiagorobert.github.io/_posts/2022-01-16-multiple-target-groups.markdown

 When attempting service creation, I had to fix all of the little problems in my json config file, but the CLI output made that pretty easy.

-The one error that took a bit more investigating was `You cannot specify an IAM role for services that require a service linked role.` Luckily, as it's usually the case when working with AWS, there was a [good stackoverflow thread](https://stackoverflow.com/questions/50536577/ecs-cli-you-cannot-specify-an-iam-role-for-services-that-require-a-service-lin) and [doc](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html)
+The one error that took a bit more investigation was `You cannot specify an IAM role for services that require a service linked role.` Luckily, as it's usually the case when working with AWS, there was a [good stackoverflow thread](https://stackoverflow.com/questions/50536577/ecs-cli-you-cannot-specify-an-iam-role-for-services-that-require-a-service-lin) and [doc](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html)